1. Located in USA, on the border of Nevada & Utah, one of the best mining jurisdictions in the World

 - A large gold region with an annual production of nearly 5 million ounces from major mining companies like Barrick, Newmont, Kinross, Coeur.

-- All necessary infrastructures already exist (railways, power lines, water).
+- All necessary infrastructures already exist (railways, road, power lines, water).

 - No debt.

 - The 2020 PEA will be updated soon with the 2021, 2022 and 2023 drilling results (link to the PEA 2020 press release and available on Sedar at SEDAR.com)